HazCom and GHS FAQs

-- Hazard classification: The definitions of hazard have been changed to provide specific criteria for classification of health and physical hazards, as well as classification of mixtures.
-These specific criteria will help to ensure that evaluations of hazardous effects are consistent across manufacturers, and that labels and safety data sheets are more accurate as a result.
+- Hazard classification: The hazard definitions changed to provide specific criteria for classification of health and physical hazards, as well as classification of mixtures.
+These specific criteria will help to ensure that evaluations of hazardous effects are consistent across manufacturers, and that labels and safety data sheets are more accurate.

-- Safety Data Sheets: SDSs will now have a specified 16-section format.
+- Safety Data Sheets: SDSs now include a specified 16-section format.

 What does GHS stand for?

 GHS stands for the Globally Harmonized System of Chemical Classification and Labeling.

 What is the Globally Harmonized System?

 The Globally Harmonized System (GHS) is an international approach to hazard communication, providing agreed criteria for the classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
 The GHS provides harmonized classification criteria for health, physical, and environmental hazards of chemicals.
 OSHA has not included the environmental hazards in the HCS.

 How has chemical hazard evaluation changed under the revised Hazard Communication Standard?

 The revised HCS has specific criteria for each health and physical hazard.
 It provides detailed instructions for hazard evaluation and determinations for classifying chemical substances and mixtures.
 It also establishes both hazard classes and hazard categories—for most of the effects, the classes are divided into categories that reflect the relative severity of the effect.
 Chemical manufacturers and importers are responsible for classifying the hazards of the chemicals they manufacture or import.